l3n0ire/AnimeUpdateTracker/readme.md

 ## Issues
 - Only the "video" video player on Anime Update is supported.
 Support for other video players is not possible at this time
 - Resume may not work for some episodes on Anime Update.
 Please report these by opening an issue and providing a link to the episode
+- Limited support for 9anime (episodes only no progress or next episode)

 ## Contributing